sgmurphy/wordpress-plugins/mailpoet/readme.txt

 = MailPoet Sending Service =

-**The MailPoet Sending Service is free for your first 1,000 subscribers, with scaling plans available thereafter.
+**The MailPoet Sending Service is free if you only have a few subscribers, with scaling plans available thereafter.
 [Read more.](https://www.mailpoet.com/pricing/)**

 Sending emails and newsletters with your host is not a good idea.
 You might face sending speed limitations and see your emails ending up in the spam box.